Campaign of the Month: October 2017

 He was also so wrong.

-It’s hard to say what torture was worse: the physical mutilation he suffered by the wroth vampire or the psychological agony he experienced as he finally saw who his father really was and realized the truth of his mother’s words.
+It’s hard to say what torture was worse: the physical mutilation he suffered when the anxious vampire succumbed to frenzy, or the psychological agony he experienced as he finally saw who his father really was and realized the truth of his mother’s words.
 The former was definitely lethal.
 The latter, however, transcended death, causing the young man to arise as a wraith.

 Officially, Francis Batifole died in a car accident, allegedly inebriated and caught by a midnight rainstorm that caused him to crash into and off the Chef Menteur Bridge.
 Mariángel had no reason to suspect foul play, mundane or supernatural, and Sterling certainly did not enlighten her.
 Consequently, Mariángel falsely interpreted Francis’ first manifestations and spectral communication attempts as signs of madness.
 She resumed psychoanalysis and psychiatric medicine.
 So stymied, Francis’ ghost followed rumors in the Shadowlands and found the office of Louis Fontaine.

 There, the wraith beseeched the occult investigator to help him pass.
 The task was arduous, particularly as it required Lou to first unravel the truth behind Francis’ murder and then find and convince Mariángel of both her husband’s and son’s supernatural fate.
 The latter task, however, proved less difficult than expected though, as the Catholic Latina was less close-minded, or sane, than many of her American peers.
-Indeed, Lou and Mariángel discovered that the woman had long possessed a latent sensitivity to the spectral dead, and had several prior encounters with haunting spirits, including her own father’s spectre and the wraith-victims of the Pan Am Flight 759.
-This ‘talent’, however, did nothing to ease Francis’ final request: forgiveness–for his adolescent lack of belief and acceptance of her, for his father’s ghouldom and subsequent cruelty, and perhaps hardest of all, forgiveness for herself.
+Indeed, Lou and Mariángel discovered that the woman had long possessed a latent sensitivity to the spectral dead, and had several prior encounters with haunting spirits, including the ghosts of her own father and the victims of the Pan Am Flight 759.
+This “talent”, however, did nothing to ease Francis’ final request: forgiveness–for his adolescent lack of belief and acceptance of her, for his father’s ghouldom and subsequent cruelty, and perhaps hardest of all, forgiveness for herself.

 Months of heart-wrenching conflict passed, but eventually, Mariángel honored her dead son’s last plea.
 She let go of her bitter hatred, and with it, she was forced to let go of her son, again.
 Twice bereaved and bereft of the resentment she had long been nursing, Mariángel felt empty and without purpose.
 She begged Lou to let her help him, to see if she could use her supernatural talent to ease the pain of other wraiths.
 Occasionally, the old man relented.
 Occasionally, she was successful.
 After a few of these remarkable victories, Lou introduced Mariángel to Dr. Jacques Beltremieux.